tls-attestation/expat-charter/README.md

 # Future work
-After the initial Milestones are complete, the WG may recharter to work on adding attestation to protocols other than D(TLS), such as IKEv2 or SSH, provided there is sufficient interest.
+After the initial Milestones are complete, the WG may recharter to work on adding attestation to protocols other than (D)TLS, such as IKEv2 or SSH, provided there is sufficient interest.